justin-ellis/sequence_builder/README.md

 # Display Options

 The nav bar at the top of the screen has a "Display Options" button that will show what information about the poses is currently being displayed.
 By default, only the english name, the sanskrit name, and the picture of the poses are displayed.
-By choose an option within the Display Options menu, users can choose to display or withold additional information.
+By choosing an option within the Display Options menu, users can choose to display or withold additional information.

 ![1](https://www.dl.dropboxusercontent.com/s/j9tfnf014vinx3y/Screen%20Shot%202017-09-26%20at%2011.34.11%20PM.png?dl=0)